Horikitasaku/Horikitasaku.github.io/content/en/posts/icecube.md

 ### !
 Distinguish atmospheric muons !

-At the end of the competition for a month, my teammate [Enzo](https://www.kaggle.com/neomaoro) joined.
+In the last month of the competition, my teammate [Enzo](https://www.kaggle.com/neomaoro) joined.
 It was at this stage that I found our greatest improvement.

 <div class="image-container">
   <img src="../../../images/Muon_event.jpg" alt="Muon_event">